jdbohrman-tech/alt-veilid/RELEASING.md

     2.7 Create the Git tag `git tag v{new_version}`

-    2.8 Push your local 'main' to the upstream origin 'main' `git push`

-    2.9 Push the new tag to the upstream origin `git push origin {tag name made in step 2.7}` i.e. `git push origin v0.1.5`
+    2.8 Push your local the tagged code to trigger the release pipeline `git push -o ci.skip && git push --tags`

-    2.10 Ensure the package/release/distribute pipeline autostarted in the Gitlab UI
+    2.9 Ensure the package/release/distribute pipeline autostarted in the Gitlab UI

 Git tags serve as a historical record of what repo versions were successfully released at which version numbers.